 What is a Prescription Discount Card?

 AARP, the US-based interest group focusing on issues affecting older adults, offers a prescription discount card for members.
-While the cost of the card is free, it is only available to active members, which means you pay your AARP membership dues and keep your membership up-to-date for continued eligibility.
-AARP reveals that members save up to 61 percent on drugs with their prescription discount card, provided by OptumRX.
+While the card is free, it is only available to active members, which means that you need to regularly pay your AARP membership dues for continued eligibility.

-Seniors sometimes learn that there are prescription discount cards available specifically for residents of their state.
-Ohio is an example, with a free discount card available for Ohio residents.
-There are no waiting periods, no personal information disclosure required, and no exclusions for pre-existing conditions.
-Also, if older residents of Ohio are covered under Medicare or other government-funded prescription drug coverage, residents still have the opportunity to use the prescription discount card on medications not covered by their insurance.
+Older adults may also check out prescription discount cards that are specially targeted at residents of their state.
+The free Ohio drug card is an example, available to the state’s residents.
+It has no waiting periods, no need to disclose personal information, and no exclusions for pre-existing conditions.
+Also, if older residents of Ohio are covered under Medicare or other government-funded prescription drug coverage, they will still have the opportunity to use the prescription discount card on medications not covered by their insurance.
 Similar prescription drug savings cards are available specifically to residents of Louisiana, Florida, Minnesota and North Carolina.